smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

-This variable enables skipping of very long log backfills - for example in a situation when the node is started after being offline for a long time.
+This variable enables skipping of very long log backfills.
+For example, this happens in a situation when the node is started after being offline for a long time.
 This might be useful on fast chains and if only recent chain events are relevant